ozencmustafa/django_blog/readme.md

-# if you decide to run this on cloud check the settings.py file for the secret.key
+NoteToMyself:  if you decide to run this on cloud check the settings.py file for the secret.key

 # MVC Model	(Model-View-Controller)